 On the way: Look our for animals along the road or stop at the waterholes to spend some time taking photographs.
 The drive today is your game drive activity.
 Take it easy.
 Enjoy the wildlife and abundance of birds.

 When you're there: Your lodge will offer guided game drives in open safari vehicles in Etosha Park as well as guided walks and tracking activities if on a private reserve bordering the park.
 Enquire too about a bush dinner to change things up a bit.

 Mushara Bush Camp

 Leaving Etosha you're heading to the private Okonjima Reserve and The AfriCat Foundation.
 A wildlife and wilderness experience different to the last few days in Etosha.
 This is a rehabilitation facility.

 On the way: A last drive in Etosha, if you still haven't quite had your fix or you're still interested to see what you might not yet have seen.
 That's the wonder of the wild.
 You just never know.
 The depart via Tsumeb, Otavi and Otjiwarongo to the Omboroko Mountains where you will find the reserve.
 If you wish you can detour to see the Ghaub Cave and Hoba Meteorite.
-Plan to be at Okonjima in the early afternoon to enjoy tea time and an afternoon activity.
+Plan to be at Okonjima in the early afternoon to enjoy their incredible tea time and an afternoon activity.

 When you're there: In the area the Waterberg Plateau Park has several excellent hiking trails, the wildlife and birdlife and scenery make for a good hike.
 At Okonjima there are loads of activities to take part in.
 Do an enclosure drive, leopard viewing, Carnivore Care Centre, The AfriCat Foundation or even a Bushman trail awaits.